microsoft/autogen/website/docs/Examples/Integrate - OpenAI.md

-FLAML offers a cost-effective hyperparameter optimization technique [EcoOptiGen](https://arxiv.org/abs/2303.04673).
+FLAML offers a cost-effective hyperparameter optimization technique [EcoOptiGen](https://arxiv.org/abs/2303.04673) for tuning Large Language Models.
+Our study finds that tuning hyperparameters can significantly improve the utility of the OpenAI API.
 In this example, we will tune several hyperparameters for the OpenAI's completion API, including the temperature, prompt and n (number of completions), to optimize the inference performance for a code generation task.
-Our study shows that tuning hyperparameters can significantly affect the utility of the OpenAI API.

 ### Prerequisites